MashedD/quake-config/README.md

 # q2pro

-Paks were downloaded from <https://quake2download.pl>.
+Paks were downloaded from [quake2download.pl](https://quake2download.pl).
-Not sure if I can upload them, so they were not added to this repo, see <.gitignore> for full list.
+Not sure if I can upload them, so they were not added to this repo, see `.gitignore` for full list.
 Mods used:

 - [3zb2-zigflag](https://github.com/DirtBagXon/3zb2-zigflag)